 Fjelstrom conducted personal interviews using a structured interview guide (n=15).
 All participants had taken part in sexual orientation change efforts.
+The authors indicate that 100% of the participants expressed "suppressing and stifling their authentic feelings."
 Common themes identified through analysis of the interview transcripts were participants, "hiding their true feelings, trying to 'pass' as heterosexual, working hard to convince themselves that change was occurring, dissembling about their feelings to others, and separating themselves from portions of their identities."
 The researcher found that, among this group of participants, these therapy techniques were often offered by unlicensed counselors rather than licensed therapists.
 Many participants reported experiencing cognitive/emotional dissonance and self-reproach and feeling inferior, emotionally injured, hopeless, and shamed during and after going through sexual orientation change efforts.
 The limitations listed in the article include potential interviewer bias, the dependence on retrospective accounts, and the use of a convenience sample.